axeloz/monitolite/README.md

  * clone this repo
  * install PHP composer dependencies: `cd ./web && composer install`
  * create a Database and import the schema from `sql/create.sql`
- * create your own `.env` file: `cp env.example .env` and adapt it to your needs
+ * create your own `.env` file: `cp .env.example .env` and adapt it to your needs
  * create a webserver vhost with document root to the `public` directory
- * add tasks and contacts into the database (no backend yet)
+ * add tasks and contacts into the database (no GUI for CRUD yet)
  * run the script: `cd /var/www/<your-path> && php artisan monitolite:monitoring:run`
  * check the output of the command for results.
  * if everything works, you may create a CRON `* * * * * cd /var/www/<your-path> && php artisan monitolite:monitoring:run > /dev/null`